Douglas Coupland: Microserfs through All Families Are Psychotic

 In 1994, Coupland was working for the newly formed magazine Wired.
 While there, Coupland wrote a short story about the life of the employees at Microsoft Corporation.
 This short work provided the inspiration for a novel, Microserfs.
-To research the culture that the novel depicted, Coupland had moved to Palo Alto, California, and immersed himself in Silicon Valley life.
+To research the culture that the novel depicted, Coupland had moved to Palo Alto, California and immersed himself in Silicon Valley life.

 Coupland followed Microserfs with his first collection of non-fiction pieces, in 1996.
 Polaroids from the Dead is a manifold of stories and essays on diverse topics, including: Grateful Dead concerts; Harolding; Kurt Cobain's death; the visiting of a German reporter; and a comprehensive essay on Brentwood, California, written at the time of the O. J. Simpson murder case and the anniversary of Marilyn Monroe's death.

-That same year Coupland toured Europe to promote Microserfs, but the high workload brought on fatigue and mental strain.
-He reportedly incorporated his experience with depression during this period into his next novel, Girlfriend in a Coma.
+The same year, Coupland toured Europe to promote Microserfs, but the high workload brought on fatigue and mental strain.
+He reportedly incorporated his experience with depression during this period into his novel, Girlfriend in a Coma.
 Coupland noted that this was his last novel to be "... written as a young person, the last constructed from notebooks full of intricate observations".

-In 1998, Coupland contributed the short story "Fire at the Ativan Factory" to the collection Disco 2000, and the same year wrote the liner notes for Saint Etienne's album Good Humor.
+In 1998, Coupland contributed the short story "Fire at the Ativan Factory" to the collection Disco 2000, and the same year, wrote the liner notes for Saint Etienne's album Good Humor.
 In 2000, he published the novel Miss Wyoming.

-Coupland then published his photographic paean to Vancouver, City of Glass.
+Coupland then published his photographic paean to Vancouver: City of Glass.
 The book incorporates sections from Life After God and Polaroids from the Dead into a visual narrative, formed from photographs of Vancouver locations and life supplemented by stock footage mined from local newspaper archives.

-Coupland's next novel, All Families Are Psychotic, tells the story of a dysfunctional family from Vancouver coming together to watch their daughter Sarah, an astronaut, launch into space.
+Coupland's novel All Families Are Psychotic tells the story of a dysfunctional family from Vancouver coming together to watch their daughter Sarah, an astronaut, launch into space.